ivillamadrid/FloodMapping/docs/source/index.rst

 Welcome to Flood-Mapping documentation
 ======================================

 Flood mapping with the aid of computers and remote sensing imagery (satellites, airplanes and drones) requires cross-disciplinary but easy access information.
-The purpose of this online tutorial is to guide newcomers through the basic terminology with essential concepts and references, while they start capacity building  or self-education programmes, all is based on the experience of over 10 international seminars in LATAM and MENA countries, face to face or remotely, and between 20-40 lecturing hours, developed since 2017.
+The purpose of this online tutorial is to guide newcomers through the basic terminology with essential concepts and references, while they start capacity building  or self-education programmes.
+All is based on the experience of over 10 international seminars in LATAM and MENA countries, face to face or remotely, and between 20-40 lecturing hours, developed since 2017.

 .. note::